NateMacLaurin/GOTTEM/README.md

 Thanks to [Prime Digital Academy](https://primeacademy.io) who equipped and helped me to make this application a reality.

 ## Support
-If you have suggestions or issues, please email me at youremail@whatever.com
+If you have suggestions or issues, please [email me](mailto:nathan.w.maclaurin@gmail.com)